keremcanb/ecommerce-app-react-context/README.md

 # eCommerce App React Context

-An eCommerce with advanced filtering system and cart functionality.
+An eCommerce app with advanced filtering system and cart functionality.

 Libraries used for the app are Styled componenets, Axios, React Router, Auth0